Managing clusters and cluster groups↑

 You can switch the view of the cluster groups between a "list" and "grid" view and filter the cluster groups by clicking the Filters button.
 You can filter by cluster group name, status, and association.

-Connect a cluster↑
+Connect to live cluster↑

 Info